Battle of Sept-Îles: Legacy

 The bodies of 21 Royal Navy and Royal Marine personnel were washed up in Guernsey.
 The German occupation authorities buried them with full military honours.
 The funerals became an opportunity for some of the islanders to demonstrate their loyalty to Britain and their opposition to the Nazi occupiers.
-Around 5,000 islanders attended the funeral, laying some 900 wreaths, enough of a demonstration against the Nazi occupation for subsequent military funerals to be closed to civilians by the German occupiers.
+Around 5,000 islanders attended the funeral, laying some 900 wreaths, enough of a demonstration against the Nazi occupation for subsequent military funerals to be closed to civilians.

 Every year a commemoration service is held, which is attended by survivors of the action and their relatives, the Guernsey Association of Royal Navy and Royal Marines, Sea Cadets, St John's Ambulance Brigade, the Police and the Red Cross and representatives of the Royal Navy.

 The senior surviving Royal Navy officer of this battle and captain of HMS Grenville, Lt.
 Cmdr.
 Roger Hill, wrote a detailed narrative of the battle in his autobiography Destroyer Captain, which includes his further investigations and also information from a German destroyer captain present that night.
-He discusses the pre-operation planning, the events of the actual operation and its aftermath, identifying some of the salient oversights that culminated in the loss of both HMS Charybdis and HMS Limbourne.
+He discusses the planning, the events of the operation and its aftermath, identifying some of the salient oversights that culminated in the loss of both Charybdis and Limbourne.